 Is the "academic-industrial-military" complex so corrupt that it cannot take real evidence into account, evidence indicating that the mammoth enterprise is financially, morally and scientifically bankrupt?
-And evidence that the hazards are inherent to the technology in all its current applications in agriculture as well as medicine?
+And evidence that the hazards are inherent to the technology in all its current applications in agriculture as well as medicine? (see "Goodbye GMOs" series, Science in Society 2002, 16, now out ).
 But beyond the corporate blinkers, citizens all over the world are rejecting GM, and many governments are already responding to widespread consumer boycotts and public demonstrations by tough biosafety legislations to ban or limit GM imports.

 All wheat buyers in China, Korea, and Japan have announced they will not buy GM wheat that Monsanto is field-testing in Canada and the US, and planning to release commercially.
 The rejection rates from Taiwan and South East Asia are 82% and 78% respectively.